nplrkn/qcore/docs/backlog.md

 # Backlog

 ## In progress
+-  Interop testing bugs
+   -  Received an ngReset (when we Ctrl-C the gNB) - unhandled
+   -  Log DHCP server IP
+   -  6 debug logs with "unknown TMSI" when we look in both the outer and inner message
+   -  Phones disconnected after security mode command
+   -  Oppo phone #011 disconnected after AutehtnicationRequest perhaps because of SQN issue
+      -  "Resynchronized SQN to UE [00, 00, 00, 01, 72,80]
+      -   SQN for challenge: Sqn[[00, 00, 00, 01, 72, a0]]"

+   -  If a phone disconnects and reconnects (toggle mobile radio power), we get errors
+      -  "Lease already existed for" and "Carry on after netlink error..."
+         -  It is setting up a new session and DHCP is giving it the same address.
+      -  We did not clean up the session on UE Deregistration
+   -  UE is still using its TMSI after deregistration to reregister
+   -  "WARN Identity peek not implemented for message type on Service Request"
+   -  "WARN Unsupported PduSessionType 011" log - actuallly this is IpV4V6
+      -  meanwhile IPv6 case should say "UE asked for IPv6 - please change it to IPv4"
+-  rustup

 -  Clustering
+   -  fix broken test, new warnings, todos
+   -  Need more design clarity on where we should replicate
+   -  Test connection with catchup, disconnection and reconnection
+   -  Test cases of session deletion, deregistration
 -  Is this a better design model for test UEs?: https://docs.rs/rtnetlink/latest/rtnetlink/struct.RouteMessageBuilder.html

 ## Persistence